w3f/polkadot-wiki/docs/learn/learn-teleport.md

 import RPC from "./../../components/RPC-Connection";

-One of the main properties that {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
-brings to the blockchain industry is secure interoperability.
+One of the main properties that Polkadot brings to the blockchain industry is secure interoperability.
 This interoperability allows for **asset teleportation**, i.e., the process of moving assets (such as fungible and non-fungible tokens) between chains (parachains) to use them as any other asset native to that chain.
 Interoperability is possible through [XCM](learn-xcm.md) and [SPREE modules](learn-spree.md), which together ensure that assets are not lost or duplicated across multiple chains.

 :::info Walk-through video tutorial about teleporting assets